nlfiedler/fastcdc-rs/README.md

 ## Example Usage

-Examples can be found in the `examples` directory of the source repository, which demonstrate reading files of arbitrary size into a memory-mapped buffer and passing them through the different chunker implementations.
+Examples can be found in the `examples` directory of the source repository, which demonstrate finding chunk boundaries in a given file.
+There are both streaming and non-streaming examples, where the non-streaming examples can read from arbitrarily large files via the `memmap2` crate.

 ```shell
 $ cargo run --example v2020 -- --size 16384 test/fixtures/SekienAkashita.jpg